-The Public Review Draft 2018 Regional Transportation Plan (RTP), appendices and regional strategies for safety, transit, freight and emerging technology were released for final public review from June 29 through August 13, 2018.
+Items highlighted in green are consolidated in the The Public Review Draft 2018 Regional Transportation Plan (RTP), appendices and regional strategies for safety, transit, freight and emerging technology document "TPAC Recommendations to JPACT on were released for final public review from June 29 through August 13, 2018.
 Comments were received through September 6.
-Public agencies, advocacy groups and members of the public submitted comments in writing, through Metro's website, in testimony provided at a public hearing held by the Metro Council on August 2, 2018 and through consultation of four Native American Tribes and federal and state resource, wildlife, transportation, land management and regulatory agencies.
-This document summarizes recommended changes to respond to all substantive comments received during the comment period.
+Public agencies, advocacy Discussion Item #1," dated 10/5/18.
+TPAC requested groups and members of the public submitted comments in writing, through Metro's website, in testimony provided at a public hearing held by the Metro these recommendations be highlighted for JPACT Council on August 2, 2018 and through consultation of four Native American Tribes and federal and state resource, wildlife, transportation, land management before being considered by JPACT for approval as a and regulatory agencies.
+This document summarizes recommended changes to respond to all substantive comments received during the comment period. package.
 New wording is shown in underline; deleted words are crossed out in bold strikeout.
 Amendments to relevant documents are made by JPACT and Metro Council adoption of this Exhibit C and will be reflected in the final printed RTP document, appendices and strategies.

-ITERA S EOD CONS SIDEDAT ION Ca mmonto on droft 2019 Bogional Transp ortation Plan S FUR CUNS DIDEKAI ION - CO mments on draft 2018 Regional Transp Chapter Last First Proposed change identified in comment MPAC AND JPACT recommendations or Appendix name name Affiliation Date Method (changes shown in strikeout and underscore) (changes shown in strikeout and underscore) 79 RTP Chapter 3 Singelakis Andrew Washington County 8/13/2018 Letter (Page 3-77) Revise Transit Policy 3 as follows, Amend as requested. - Expand regional and local frequent service "Transit service improvements and expansion should be prioritized, with an emphasis on congested transit lines that serve historically marginalized communities.
+ITEMS FOR CONS SIDERAT ION - Co omments on draft 2018 Regional Transpo Chapter or Appendix Last name First name Affiliation Date Method Proposed change identified in comment (changes shown in strikeout and underscore) 79 RTP Chapter 3 Singelakis Andrew Washington County 8/13/2018 Letter (Page 3-77) Revise Transit Policy 3 as follows, Expand regional and local frequent service "Transit service improvements and expansion should be prioritized, with an emphasis on congested transit lines that serve historically marginalized communities.
 Key considerations for investments in frequent service are ridership, productivity, and lines that provide historically marginalized communities access to jobs and other community places.
 Decisions about transit investments should be assessed with an equity lens to ensure transit access for our most vulnerable communities."
 The intent of the first sentence in the last paragraph is unclear with regards to the phrase "should be prioritized", as it can be inferred that frequent service transit would be prioritized for investment over other transit, such as new routes in underserved areas.
 In addition, the "should" language sounds like a new policy, rather than an explanation of the policy statement at the beginning of the section.
 The focus should be on how frequent service investment is to be prioritized between existing transit routes, and not that frequent service should be prioritized over another type of service.